Ratakor/nolan/README.md

 ### features
 - automatic roles attribution (for Orna FR) -> with updatemsg
-- add player with name in event->content for ham
 - add option to correct stats
 - ascensions (track mats)